-To promote a consistent and rigorous approach to risk management the Company has adopted a number of risk policies and business standards which set out the risk strategy, appetite, framework and minimum requirements for its operations.
-Compliance with these policies and standards is confirmed annually.
+To promote a consistent and rigorous approach to risk management the Company has adopted a number of risk policies and business standards which set out the risk strategy and appetite for risk and the expectations in respect of the management of risk.
+Compliance with these Risk Policies and Business Standards is confirmed annually.

-A regular top-down key risk identification and assessment process is carried out by the Risk Management Function.
-This includes the consideration of emerging risks and is supported by deeper thematic reviews.
-This, together with the risk and control self assessment ("RCSA") process, are the main processes used to IMMMR risks.
-The RCSA process is run by the first line, with challenge by the Risk Management Function.
+Risk management process help the business discover, predict, understand and manage our risks, thereby maintaining a safe risk environment and enabling dynamic risk-based decision making.
+A variety of tools and processes are available to support risk identification.
+Top-Down Risk Assessment (TDRA) is carried out by the Risk Function and identifies key organisational current and emerging risks.
+Bottom up risk assessment focuses on risks more granular which are connected to our operational processes, managed through Risk and Control Self Assessment (RCSA) process which is run by the first line, with challenge by the Risk Function.
 It focuses on operational risks, which are recorded on iCARE, the Company's risk management system.
-The risk assessment processes are run separately but are complementary.
-They are used to generate risk reports which are shared with the relevant risk committees.
+These risk assessment processes are run separately but are complementary.
+They are used to generate risk reports which are shared with the relevant Risk Committees.